Conformis, Inc. Announces Strong Clinical Study Results for Its Personalized Knee Implants

 A retrospective review of 540 procedures performed demonstrated 98.5% Implant Survivorship and 89.0% Patient Satisfaction for the Conformis patient-specific iTotal® CR (cruciate-retaining) knee replacement implants at mid-term follow-up

 BILLERICA, Mass., Sept.
-29, 2021 (GLOBE NEWSWIRE) -- Conformis, Inc. (CFMS, Financial) announced today the strong results of a published retrospective study of procedures using Conformis’ patient-specific iTotal® CR (cruciate-retaining) knee replacement implant, which assessed implant survivorship, patient satisfaction, and functional outcomes.

-BILLERICA, Mass., Sept.
-29, 2021 (GLOBE NEWSWIRE) -- Conformis, Inc. (CFMS, Financial) announced today the strong results of a published retrospective study of procedures using Conformis’ patient-specific iTotal® CR (cruciate-retaining) knee replacement implant, which assessed implant survivorship, patient satisfaction, and functional outcomes.
+29, 2021 (GLOBE NEWSWIRE) -- Conformis, Inc. (NASDAQ:CFMS) announced today the strong results of a published retrospective study of procedures using Conformis’ patient-specific iTotal® CR (cruciate-retaining) knee replacement implant, which assessed implant survivorship, patient satisfaction, and functional outcomes.

 The primary results of the clinical study include: